acoshift/go-project-guideline/AntiPattern.md

 - Always set max-age to maximum (31536000)

-- Always use `-Z` when copy using gsutil
+- Always use `-Z` when copy using gsutil, if directly use from Google Storage

 > See Makefile section for more detail